 Many online consumers still relied on offline channels for groceries, apparel, medicines, and home improvement products to a great extent.
 But the COVID-19 lockdowns forced a drastic change in consumer patterns.

-There were times when customers had to rely on the internet to buy almost everything – groceries, apparel, electronics, healthcare, hygiene products, gym equipment, home improvement, auto parts, and more.
+There were times when customers had to rely on the internet to buy almost everything – groceries, apparel, electronics, healthcare, hygiene products, gym equipment, furniture and home improvement, auto parts, and more.

 At the same time, consumers are also less patient than ever before.
-Maybe due to the stress of stay at home, online shoppers demand faster checkouts and smoother online shopping experiences.
+Maybe due to the stress of staying at home, online shoppers demand faster checkouts and smoother online shopping experiences.